material-components/material-components-web-react/packages/ripple/README.md

 ## Usage

-To wrap a component with the ripple HOC, please follow formula:
+To wrap a component with the ripple HOC, please follow this example:

 ```js
 import withRipple from '@material/react-ripple';